ahungry/com.ahungry/README.markdown

 Make sure to install SBCL (Steel Bank Common Lisp) and setup Quicklisp (search for instructions if you don't know about it).

+## Dependencies

+The underlying Quicklisp libs used for sure require the following:

+- libyaml
+- mariadb-libs
+- libuv

 ## Usage

 ### Docker